Hyundai Smartstream engine

 The Hyundai Smartstream is a gasoline and diesel automobile engine branding used by Hyundai since 2018.
-An all-aluminum engine of Hyundai Motor Company debuted in the third-generation Hyundai i30 hatchback (codenamed PD), which was unveiled in 2018 in Paris Motor Show.
+An all-aluminum engine of Hyundai Motor Company debuted in the third-generation Hyundai i30 hatchback (codenamed PD), which was unveiled in 2018 at the Paris Motor Show.

 Gasoline engines

 Smartstream G1.0 (G3LD)

 The Smartstream G1.0 MPI is a naturally aspirated 998 cc inline 3-cylinder engine with multi-port injection (MPi); the engine makes 76 PS at 6,200 rpm and 9.7 kgm of torque at 3,750 rpm.

-It has been developed from the Kappa family.
+Compared to the Kappa II 1.0 MPi predecessor, improvements include using dual port injectors for each cylinder and replacing the thermostat with an integrated temperature controlled valve (ITM).